InfernalSuite/homepage/docs_asp/migrating.md

  - `com.infernalsuite.asp:redis-loader` - The Redis loader
  - `com.infernalsuite.asp:mongo-loader` - The MongoDB loader

-Custom loaders implementing the `UpdatableLoader` class no longer have to implement the loaders package as it is now implemented in the API itself.
+Custom loaders implementing the `UpdatableLoader` class no longer have to import the loaders package, as it is now implemented in the API itself.
 The `NewerDatabaseException` of the updatable loader has also been changed to `NewerStorageException` and its field `currentVersion` is now `implementationVersion` and `databaseVersion` is now `storageVersion` so its wording applies to more than just databases.

 #### Events
 In API 3.0 there were also a few events that were never actually called, so they have been removed: